 In short, many of the books I read didn’t seem to understand the depth of my exhaustion.

 But… a few books did.
-In fact, after I had read these, my search for books about sleep dwindled, especially as I began to see the results I had hoped for.
-These are the best books about sleep that I recommend with full confidence.
+In fact, after I had read these, my search for baby sleep books dwindled, especially as I began to see the results I had hoped for.
+These are the best baby sleep books I recommend with full confidence.

 These books are fantastic resources that will cut the clutter of advice you hear and give you exactly what you’re looking for: sleep.

 Disclosure: These links are my affiliate links.
 Thank you for your support!

 1. Happiest Baby on the Block by Dr. Harvey Karp